Frequently asked questions

 Some parents may feel that if you don't go to college directly after high school you may lose motivation and may not want to go at all.
 Others may recognize the benefits of taking structured time out before starting college and could be very supportive of your plans.
 However, most students who have taken a gap year return with a better sense of direction and focus on their course of study.

+Some of the students in the US are turning to europe and the mediterranean, to places to gozo.
 Utilize Planet Gap Year's resources to set your own goals and plan your own gap year.
 This option typically appeals to students who are clear on how they want to spend their time and what they want to do.
 For example,if you are on a budget and you want a volunteer or community service experience in the US, you might decide to connect with Habitat for Humanity, the American Red Cross, or The Student Conservation Association.You may want to travel abroad and immerse yourself in another culture or language, and combine it with volunteer service, so you might connect with AFS International Programs, or Cross Cultural Solutions.

 Some families choose to hire a private consultant to help them plan time out or a gap year.
 Costs and services do vary, and it is possible to spend thousands of dollars for full service professional counselors.
 For example, a private consultant will charge you a one-off fee to help you explore your interests, narrow your options, provide access to a proprietary database of programs, and connect you with the placement.
 You may also get follow up phone consultations, and assessments after programs are completed.